Richard Van Camp: Life and work

-Van Camp attended the En'owkin International School of Writing, the University of Victoria's Creative Writing BFA Program, and the Master's Degree in Creative Writing at the University of British Columbia.
+Van Camp attended the En'owkin International School of Writing and University of Victoria's Creative Writing BFA Program, and received a Master's Degree in Creative Writing at the University of British Columbia.
 He teaches creative writing with an aboriginal focus at the University of British Columbia in Vancouver and teaches creative writing and storytelling at the Emily Carr Institute.
 Van Camp works with Musqueam First Nations youth with the Musqueaum Youth Project.

 Van Camp began his career as an intern on the writing staff of the television series North of 60, produced by the CBC.
 He was also a CBC script and cultural consultant for four seasons.
 He has published several short story collections.
 Most of his work is set in the community of Fort Simmer, a fictionalization of his hometown.
 He has also published children's books, poetry and educational graphic novels.
 He worked with the Healthy Aboriginal Network to create and edit graphic novels.
 Van Camp's writing has been influenced by the tradition of oral storytelling.
 He has stated: "I need oral storytelling in my life as a listener because I'm always filtering the pauses, the slang, the rockabilly of pacing, the delivery.
 When I listen to a master storyteller or someone just sharing a story, I'm studying how they're talking and how they're standing, and what the pitch is in their voice.
 I can sometimes take their techniques and put them into a story."Van Camp was the first Dogrib writer to publish a novel.
 At 24 he published The Lesser Blessed, which was later adapted for film and released in 2012.
 One of Van Camp's short stories, "Dogrib Midnight Runners", was re-imagined as a film directed by Zoe Leigh Hopkins called Mohawk Midnight Runners.
 The film was released in 2013 through Big Soul Productions.
 The story appears in Van Camp's short story collection The Moon Letting Go (2013).
 In 2018, his novella When We Play Our Drums, They Sing was published alongside Monique Gray Smith's Lucy & Lola in the compilation The Journey Forward.
 The book was named as a shortlisted finalist for the Burt Award for First Nations, Métis and Inuit Literature.
 His short fiction collection, Moccasin Square Gardens, was published in 2019.